-Subject to the terms of the Contract in which your Accounts are invested, the Plan allows you to borrow money from your Pre-Tax Contribution Account and/or Rollover Contribution Account.
-Loans are not available from Contributions that are held with the Former Vendor.
-Loans are available to all Participants on a uniform and nondiscriminatory basis.
+Subject to the terms of the Contract in which your Accounts are invested, the Plan allowed you to borrow money from your Pre-Tax Contribution Account and/or Rollover Contribution Account on or before April 30, 2025.
+New loans are not available from the Plan as of May 1, 2025.